 Your AC unit uses a chemical refrigerant to move warmth within your residence outside.
 This makes your residence chilled and refreshing.
 The kind of refrigerant used in residential air conditioner has switched several times over the years, keeping up with innovative advances and environmental regards.

-All updated home AC units run on R410a, also known as Puron.
+All updated home AC units in Tempe run on R410a, also known as Puron.
 But this refrigerant will eventually be discontinued.
-This is due to a continuous concentration on restricting compounds known to impact the environment.
+This is due to a continuous concentration on restricting compounds known to negatively impact the environment.

 To understand the “why” that causes AC restrictions, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have air conditioners, according to the U.S. Department of Energy.